Moline-East Moline Police among local departments hosting National Night Out Against Crime events

 Santiago Ambriz, 7, scored a hit that sent Noe into the drink.

-The Army was there in force, and even brought along a Howitzer that got the attention of more adults than children, while the children wanted to climb through the truck.
+The Army brought along a howitzer that got the attention of more adults than children, while the children wanted to climb through the truck.

+Sitting in the chair of the face painter was Ben Long, 7.
+His mother, Vikki, said they live in Milan.

-Rock Island County Sheriff Darren Hart made stops at the Moline-East Moline Night Out and Rock Island’s held at Longview Park.
+Rock Island County Sheriff Darren Hart made stops at the Moline-East Moline Night Out and Rock Island’s, which was held at Longview Park.
 Hart said he was not surprised to see a large community turnout.

 “Our communities are so involved, they give great support to law enforcement,” Hart said.
 “We have great departments here.”

-Hart noted a statistic released Monday by the Rock Island County State’s Attorney’s Office that overall crime in Rock Island County dropped 6.2% from 2021-2022, and that violent crimes and crimes against person’s dropped 5.59% in Rock Island County during that same period.
+Hart noted a statistic released Monday by the Rock Island County State’s Attorney’s Office that overall crime in Rock Island County dropped 6.2% from 2021-2022, and a 5.59% drop in violent crimes and crimes against persons in Rock Island County during that same period.

-“We’re trying everything we can, trying to get out there and be good stewards of not only the taxpayer’s money, but being out there working together with the community,” Hart said.
-“It’s about building strong relationships and we’re doing everything we can every day.”

-For food and tasty fun, there was Little Caesar’s Pizza, Kona Ice with numerous flavors to pour over the tropical shaved ice, and Holey Donuts.
+For food and tasty fun, there was Little Caesar’s Pizza, Kona Ice and Holey Donuts.

-There also was a petting zoo, compliments of P&C Little Rascals, where kids of all ages could feed and pet the goats and cow and geese and other animals.
+There also was a petting zoo, compliments of P&C Little Rascals, where kids of all ages could feed and pet goats, a cow, geese and other animals.
 It was one of the most popular spots for the children.

 Gloria Spencer, 12, of Waterloo, took the time to pet the goats.
 Gloria was there with her best friend, Lily Sellers, and they were taken to the event by Lily’s mom, Rachel.
 The Sellers live in Davenport.